(modifié de Coste, Flore de la France 1937) :

 Grows from underground root-like stems; foliage dies back down by mid summer (summer dormant).
 The rhizomes spread just below the soil surface, forming long spreading clumps that grow quickly, contributing to its rapid spread in woodland conditions, where they often carpet large areas.

-Ecology UK: Common in woodland
+Ecology UK: (distribution according to flora) Common in woodland

 Distribution outside France: ?